Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 The live chat tool on Restream is one of the most notable features of the platform.

 With the live chat tool on Restream, you can bring all of your chats from every platform you are streaming on together in one place.
-With simulcasting, having all your chats together in one place makes managing the chat experience for all of your viewers easier.
+With simulcasting, having all your chats together in one place makes it easier to manage the chat experience for all of your viewers.

 They also have tools that allow you to call out viewers’ comments live during the chat, showcasing them on the screen.
-That’s a great way to increase viewers’ engagement in your streams.
+This is a great way to increase viewers’ engagement in your streams.

 Dacast also recently rolled out a live chat tool with the help of a new partnership with RumbleTalk.

-RumbleTalk is a third-party app you can download and connect to your stream that Dacast supports.
+RumbleTalk is a third-party app you can download and connect to your stream that is supported by Dacast.

 RumbleTalk offers a wide range of features, such as: